- Suva-based position

 For a more detailed account of the key responsibilities, please refer to the online job description.

 Key selection criteria

-- Demonstrated cultural sensitivity and awareness, and the ability to effectively work with stakeholders and team members from different cultural backgrounds.
+- Ability to work in a multi-cultural environment with team members from diverse cultural backgrounds.

 - Knowledge of Pacific Island countries and territories is an advantage.